rubyworks/finder/README.md

 and it will return all matches found within current and/or most recent versions of a library.

-For example, a common use case is for a pluggable application is to require all the finders found in library load paths:
+For example, a common use case is for a plugin-in enabled application is to require all the finders found in library load paths:

     require 'finder'